abdullahghani2002/abdullahghani2002.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello there, I'm Abdullah"
+title: "Hello there, I'm Abdullah, an aspiring Ph.D. candidate!"
 author_profile: true
 redirect_from:
   - /about/